-From a “Protection of People and Property” core mandate perspective, the NBMCA relies on accurate hazard land information for developed and developing areas.
-As well as preparing new hazard land mapping for some areas, the updated mapping will be needed in other basins in the future as assumptions become outdated or as new information is made available.
+From a “Protection of People and Property” core mandate perspective, NBMCA relies on accurate hazard land information for developed and developing areas.
+As well as preparing new hazard land mapping for some areas, mapping updates will be needed in other areas as assumptions become outdated or as new information is made available.

-From a “Conservation” core mandate perspective, the NBMCA identifies and protects significant watershed features.
-Further wetland inventories and the delineation of critical
+From a “Conservation” core mandate perspective, NBMCA identifies and protects significant watershed features.

-From a watershed “Sustainability” core mandate perspective, the NBMCA meets this responsibility through most of its program initiatives.
+From a watershed “Sustainability” core mandate perspective, NBMCA meets this responsibility through most of its program initiatives.
 Overall the priority to meet this responsibility is rated as moderately urgent.
-The evaluation of five new integrated roles has determined that climate change and resource sector monitoring are essential functions for maintaining watershed sustainability.
+The evaluation of five new integrated roles has determined that climate change and watershed monitoring are essential functions for maintaining watershed sustainability.